-A key step in reduction of the photon conversion background is to establish if pairs of simulated clusters are found with reconstructed invariant mass between 0.02 and 0.2 GeV/c2, consistent with expectations for $\pi^0 \rightarrow \gamma\gamma$ decay.
+A key step in reduction of the photon conversion background is to establish if pairs of simulated clusters are found with reconstructed invariant mass between 0.02 and 0.2 GeV/ $c^2$ , consistent with expectations for $\pi^0 \rightarrow \gamma\gamma$ decay.
 Neutral pion decay represents the primary source of photons that can convert.
 Cluster pairs with this invariant mass are excluded from consideration of largemass pairs.
 Large mass pairs are formed from events with one or more clusters remaining in each of the two modules straddling the beam pipe.
 The estimated background is shown in Fig. VII-1.
 DY events are found to dominate over the estimated background.

-Fig. VII-1 Estimate of backgrounds from photon conversions and hadrons, in comparison to the geometrical acceptance for e^+e^- dileptons produced by the DY process.
-These simulations are for no magnetic field, corresponding to the second stage of the feasibility test as discussed in section IX.
-Results for the second stage can be compared to background estimates to establish the requirements for DY feasibility.
+Fig. VII-1 Estimate of backgrounds from photon conversions and hadrons, in comparison to the geometrical acceptance for $e^+e^-$ dileptons produced by the DY process.
+These simulations are for no magnetic field, corresponding to the run 12 setup as discussed in section IX.

 Backgrounds from open heavy flavor production have been considered, and are expected to be small at large rapidity, unlike the case at smaller rapidities.
-For p+p collisions at $\sqrt{s}=200$ GeV, the dimuon mass distribution for the acceptance of the PHENIX muon arm was decomposed into contributing processes [31].
+For p+p collisions at $\sqrt{s}$ =200 GeV, the dimuon mass distribution for the acceptance of the PHENIX muon arm was decomposed into contributing processes [32].
 That decomposition found small contributions from open charm production for M > 4 GeV/c2.
 Open beauty contributions were found to be ~2× larger than DY production near 4 GeV/c2.
-Fig. VII-2 shows estimates for open beauty contributions to dilepton production for dileptons with $x_F>0.1$ at $\sqrt{s}=500$ GeV.
-Direct $gg \rightarrow b\overline{b}$ leading to both unlike-signed and like-signed dileptons is projected to be a 15% background, unlike the smaller rapidity case where the background is twice the DY signal.
-The reduced background in our proposed test is a result of detecting pairs at large x_F where large x gluons must be involved for the gluon fusion process.
-Furthermore, to create a background in the dilepton spectrum, both the b jet and the \overline{b} jet must be at large rapidity.
+Fig. VII-2 shows estimates for open beauty contributions to dilepton production for dileptons with $x_F$ >0.1 at $\sqrt{s}$ =500 GeV.
+Direct $gg \rightarrow b\bar{b}$ leading to both unlikesigned and like-signed dileptons is projected to be a 15% background, unlike the smaller rapidity case where the background is twice the DY signal.
+The reduced background is a result of detecting pairs at large $x_F$ where large x gluons must be involved for the gluon fusion process.
+Furthermore, to create a background in the dilepton spectrum, both the b jet and the b jet must be at large rapidity.

 Fig. VII-2 Estimate of backgrounds from direct open beauty production.
 This figure is to be compared to Fig. III-2 to get the ratio of Drell-Yan events to direct open beauty events.
 The black line is as predicted by PYTHIA 6.222, excluding detector acceptance.
 The red curves are for no magnetic field, at a possible future forward facility, as discussed in the text.
-The blue curves are for no magnetic field, corresponding to the second stage of the feasibility test, as discussed in section IX.
-The open beauty background is twice larger than the Drell-Yan signal at the rapidity of the PHENIX muon arms [31].
-The second stage of this proposed feasibility test results in open beauty representing only a ~15% background to Drell-Yan production, since large-x gluons must be involved to create a di-lepton pair with large $x{\rm F}$, and both jets must be at forward rapidity to make the di-lepton.
+The blue curves are for no magnetic field, corresponding to the run 12 $A_NDY$ setup, as discussed in section IX.
+The open beauty background is twice larger than the Drell-Yan signal at the rapidity of the PHENIX muon arms [32].
+The run 12 setup results in open beauty representing only a ~15% background to Drell-Yan production, since large-x gluons must be involved to create a di-lepton pair with large $x_F$ , and both jets must be at forward rapidity to make the di-lepton.

 VIII.
-Choice and impact of interaction point for feasibility experiment
+Choice and impact of interaction point